MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 Virtual Machine Connection (VMConnect) lets you use a computer's local resources in a virtual machine, like a removable USB flash drive or a printer.
 Enhanced session mode also lets you resize the VMConnect window.
 This article shows you how configure the host and then give the virtual machine access to a local resource.

-Enhanced session mode is available only for virtual machines that run recent Windows operating systems. \(See [What's needed to use a computer's local resources?](#Why-use-a-computer's-local-resources?), below.\)
+Enhanced session mode is available only for virtual machines that run recent Windows operating systems. \(See [Requirements for using local resources](#requirements-for-using-local-resources), below.\)

 For virtual machines that run Ubuntu, see [Changing Ubuntu Screen Resolution in a Hyper-V VM](https://blogs.msdn.microsoft.com/virtual_pc_guy/2014/09/19/changing-ubuntu-screen-resolution-in-a-hyper-v-vm/).